London Eye Tickets

 London Eye Updates - Know Before You Go

-- Tickets remain available to purchase for later in the year and you can BOOK WITH CONFIDENCE in the knowledge our London Eye Tickets are protected by our Free COVID Cancellation Cover.
+- BOOK WITH CONFIDENCE in the knowledge our London Eye Tickets are protected by our Free COVID Cancellation Cover.
 Amend your booking for free or cancel your tickets with a full refund paid if your plans are disrupted by COVID-19 restrictions.
 No Quibble, No Hassle, No Stress.

 - Anyone wishing to visit London Eye must pre-book to ensure entry on your chosen visit date and time; Walk-up tickets are temporarily unavailable